German Startup The Mobility House Stakes Claim on US EV Charging Market

 "We bring a huge wealth of experience," Hintler said.
 "Our solution is already operational at hundreds of sites.
 It’s been vetted by the major [original equipment manufacturers] who are our partners."

 Interoperability is rapidly becoming a must-have, Hintler added.
-Transit customers don't want to sign contracts that lock them in to particular bus or equipment vendors for years.
-Affirmation of open standards and interoperability are more common than not among charge management companies, so that philosophy is not itself a major differentiator.
+Transit customers don't want to sign contracts that lock them into particular bus or equipment vendors for years.
+Affirmation of open standards and interoperability are more common than not among charge-management companies, so that philosophy is not itself a major differentiator.

-But linking up vehicles, chargers and auxiliary equipment to a software ecosystem takes dedicated effort, and must be sustained while the industry continues its technological maturation.
+But linking up vehicles, chargers and auxiliary equipment to a software ecosystem takes dedicated effort and must be sustained while the industry continues its technological maturation.

 "It’s one thing to say you’re a proponent of interoperability, but actually having the interfaces is something else," he said.
 "It takes a lot more than a year or two to create such an open system and platform."

-Mobility House is venture funded, currently raising a C2 round to follow a C1 earlier this year.
+Mobility House is venture-funded, currently raising a C2 round to follow a C1 that transpired earlier this year.
 Past investors include Daimler AG and Mitsui, as well as the venture capital arm of Renault-Nissan-Mitsubishi.
 That money could fund a bigger footprint in the U.S. market.

-"We want to be the prime provider of charge management solutions for the fleet space in the U.S." Hintler said.
-"We’re here to stay and here to really make an impact and share some of the experience that we’ve gathered in Europe."
+"We want to be the prime provider of charge-management solutions for the fleet space in the U.S." Hintler said.
+"We’re here to stay and...to really make an impact and share some of the experience that we’ve gathered in Europe."

 This week's Greentech Media's virtual Grid Edge Innovation Summit 2020 will feature in-depth conversations with utilities and companies tapping electric vehicles and EV charging infrastructure to enable grid flexibility.
 To learn more about the role of EVs and other forms of distributed energy in decarbonizing the world's power grids, click here.